Buying an Existing Log Home?

 • the logs are high enough off the ground to avoid upward splashing or wet grass

-• the condition of the stain, such as cracked, peeling, and blistering issues
+• the condition of the stain such as cracked, peeling, and blistering issues

 • there are long horizontal lateral lines on the exterior